molgenis/GAP/README.md

                                          v
                                          v
    ⎛¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯⎞
-   ⎜                    DARWIN conversion of IDAT files to GTC files.                     ⎜ ⎜                    Takes place on GATTACA {01,02}machines                            ⎜ ⎝______________________________________________________________________________________⎠
+   ⎜                    DARWIN conversion of IDAT files to GTC files,                     ⎜ ⎜                    and takes place on GATTACA {01,02}machines.                            ⎜ ⎝______________________________________________________________________________________⎠
                                          v
                                          v  > > > > > > > > > > NGS_Automated CopyRawDataToPRM [stores .IDAT and .GTC files on permanent storage system]